Marquess of Salisbury: History

 The seventh Earl was a politician and served as Lord Chamberlain of the Household for many years.
 In 1789, he was created Marquess of Salisbury in the Peerage of Great Britain.

 He was succeeded by his eldest son, the second marquess.
 He was a Conservative politician and held office as Lord Privy Seal and Lord President of the Council.
 Lord Salisbury married as his first wife Frances Mary Gascoyne, daughter of Bamber Gascoyne, in 1821.
 The same year he assumed by royal licence the additional surname of Gascoyne.

 He was succeeded by his third but eldest surviving son, the third marquess.
-The third marquess was Prime Minister three times, from 1885 to 1886, 1886 to 1892 and 1895 to 1902 and also served four times as foreign secretary.
-His time as Prime Minister coincided with a great expansion of the British Empire.
+He was prime minister three times – from 1885 to 1886, 1886 to 1892, and 1895 to 1902 – and also served four times as foreign secretary.
+His time as prime minister coincided with a great expansion of the British Empire.
 Lord Salisbury is also remembered as an adherent of the policy of "splendid isolation", the desire to keep Great Britain out of European affairs and alliances.
 He was also "the last Prime Minister to lead a government from the Lords".
 Salisbury was offered a dukedom by Queen Victoria in 1886 and 1892, but declined both offers, citing the prohibitive cost of the lifestyle dukes were expected to maintain.

 He was succeeded by his eldest son, the fourth marquess.
-The fourth marquess was also an influential Conservative politician and served as Lord Privy Seal, as President of the Board of Trade, as Lord President of the Council, as Chancellor of the Duchy of Lancaster and as Leader of the House of Lords.
-Like his father he was regarded as a staunch Conservative and bitterly opposed the Parliament Act 1911, which sought to curtail the powers of the House of Lords.
+He too was an influential Conservative politician and served as Lord Privy Seal, as President of the Board of Trade, as Lord President of the Council, as Chancellor of the Duchy of Lancaster and as Leader of the House of Lords.
+Like his father, he was regarded as a staunch Conservative; and he bitterly opposed the Parliament Act 1911, which sought to curtail the powers of the House of Lords.

-His eldest son, the fifth marquess, was also a Conservative politician.
+His eldest son, the fifth marquess, likewise was a Conservative politician.
 In 1941 he was summoned to the House of Lords through a writ of acceleration in his father's junior title of Baron Cecil.
 During his career Lord Salisbury notably held office as Paymaster General, Secretary of State for the Dominions, Secretary of State for the Colonies, Lord Privy Seal and Leader of the House of Lords.
 He was an opponent of attempts to reform the House of Lords but was forced to see the Parliament Act 1949 even further limit the power of the House of Lords.
 However, Lord Salisbury was also behind the Salisbury Convention of 1945, which states that the House of Lords shall not oppose the second reading of any government legislation promised in its election manifesto.